Reference

 Duty drawback

-Entries where the 180-day protest period expired — normally sealed shut, but the March 27 CIT order broke this seal for IEEPA duties.
+The protest window closed — normally permanently shut, but the March 27 court order broke this rule for IEEPA duties.

 Liquidation